rvknth043/Global-Low-Level-Key-Board-And-Mouse-Hook/README.md

 A simple description and sample of creating a global low level keyboard And Mouse hook in C#

 # Introduction
 Keyboard MouseHooks C# Library is part of for .NET developers.
-It enables you, in a very easy, optimized and OO-way, via C# events system to install and track low level Windows keyboard and Mouse hooks.
-Library consists of two separate classes (KeyboardHook and MouseHook).
-Check KeyboardMouseHook.zip application to see all of its features.
+It enables you via C# events system to install and track low level Windows keyboard and Mouse hooks.

 # Background
 I've found a lot of hook and simulator code out there, but a lot of it was not very organized, and a bit hard to use.
 The goal here is to make a very simple and easy-to-use library for mouse and keyboard operations not natively supported by .NET.